-We provide technical assistance and free trainings to domestic violence advocates and attorneys representing survivors with employment and housing issues.
-The Housing & Employment Justice program bridges the gap between legal service providers and domestic violence advocates that are assisting survivors secure and maintain safe housing and employment.
+We provide free on-call legal assistance and trainings to domestic violence advocates and attorneys representing survivors with employment and housing issues.
+The Housing & Employment Justice program bridges the gap between legal service providers and domestic violence advocates who are assisting survivors to secure and maintain safe housing and employment.